 Women who fit the male fantasy often get put on a pedestal.

-We hear men trip over themselves saying things like “She’s wifey material” or “I’d drink her bathwater”—and we treat that attention like a badge of honor, even mistaking it for power.
+We hear men trip over themselves saying things like “She’s wifey material,” “I’d risk it all for her,” or “I’d drink her bathwater”—and we treat that attention like a badge of honor, even mistaking it for power.

 In Pop Culture